 LUTATHERA (lutetium Lu 177 dotatate) is a type of peptide receptor radionuclide therapy (PRRT).
 It is used to treat neuroendocrine tumors.
 LUTATHERA can help slow tumor growth or stop them from growing.
 It can also be used to help manage symptoms caused by the tumors.

-LUTATHERA is used to treat adults with a type of cancer known as gastroenteropancreatic neuroendocrine tumors (GEP-NETs) that have somatostatin hormone receptors.
+LUTATHERA treats adults with a type of cancer known as gastroenteropancreatic neuroendocrine tumors (GEP-NETs) with somatostatin hormone receptors.